On a constant curvature statistical manifold: Abstract

 \section{Abstract}

-We will show that a statistical manifold $(M, g, \nabla)$ has a constant curvature if and only if the dual connection $\nabla^*$ of the torsion-free affine connection $\nabla$ is projectively flat and the curvature $R$ of $\nabla$ is conjugate symmetric, that is, $R=R^*$, where $R^*$ is the curvature of $\nabla^*$.
-Moreover, if a statistical manifold $(M, g, \nabla)$ is trace-free, then the above condition of the conjugate symmetry of $R$ can be replaced by the conjugate symmetry of Ricci curvature $\textit{Ric}$ of $\nabla$, that is, $\textit{Ric} = \textit{Ric}^*$.
-Finally, we will see that the conjugate symmetry is more fundamental than the constant curvature for a natural one-parameter family of connections, the so-called $\alpha$-connections.
+We will show that a statistical manifold $(M, g, \nabla)$ has a constant curvature if and only if it is a projectively flat conjugate symmetric manifold, that is, the affine connection $\nabla$ is projectively flat and the curvatures satisfies $R=R^*$, where $R^*$ is the curvature of the dual connection $\nabla^*$.
+Moreover, we will show that properly convex structures on a projectively flat compact manifold induces constant curvature $-1$ statistical structures and vice versa.